|

 user.
 The security policy may restrict listing other users' privileges.

-When using the sudoers policy, only root or a user with
+When using the sudoers policy, the

-the ability to run any command as either root or the specified
+user or the ability to run any

 -T